Tag

 ICM Board HAI reporting

-Health Boards should ensure that the ICM is responsible for reporting to the Board on the state of HAI in the organisation.
+Health Boards should ensure that the Infection Control Manager is responsible for reporting to the Board on the state of healthcare associated infection in the organisation.

 - The Scottish Government published its response to the Vale of Leven Hospital Inquiry Report on 18 June 2015, accepting all 75 recommendations and establishing …